 GeneralSpace

 The GeneralSpace class is one of the two subclasses of NavigableSpace (Figure 28).
 GeneralSpace is identified as any navigable cells such as rooms, lobbies, kitchen, etc., which agents can use for a longer period of time and can serve as starting and target cell in navigation.
 It carries the property function which specifies details about the function of the cell.
-In IndoorGML, those functions are described in a code list derived from OmniClass Table 13 (OmniClass, 2021) (see Annex B).
+In IndoorGML, those functions are described in a code list derived from OmniClass Table 13 (OmniClass, 2021)